Bipolar Explorer: In The Hours Left Until Dawn

 On April 7, 2023, the band released their 11th album, their 4th double-album, In The Hours Left Until Dawn.
 The new album was singled out for two important aspects in the development of their work - their continued multi-genre long-form recordings in the creation of soundscapes, and the spirituality under-pining these works.

 In an extensive hour-long interview with BBC 3 and Soho Radio broadcaster Max Reinhardt introduced the segment by pronouncing the band "holy sonic icons" and characterized the new album as "breaking ground because it feels and sounds like a whole, an unstoppable beating heart that's emanating fragile sonics and thoughts and words at the fringes of consciousness and subconsciousness, sleep and waking, dream and vision."

 Mr Reinhardt also posited that the work struck him as "almost like sacred music" - a theme that others would return to in describing the double-album.
 Jeffrey Davison of Montreal's CKUT-FM calling it "just a gorgeous, gorgeous album" and adding that "a lot of their music has a really strong spiritual undercurrent and maybe never more evident than on this new record’; while Portland's Uncertain Reverie found the album "Beautiful, shimmering, hypnotic, dreamlike; always a sense of passage through unnameable dimensions; the haunt is palpable but as an enveloping wonder and at times I felt I was listening to stained glass…"

 Returning to the band's evolving musical style, the UK's music zine Fog Songs said "this is an album of nocturnal dreamscapes, a sprawling 2-hour long double-disc album, which is a bold and ambitious move to make in the year 2023.
 The band use effects-laden guitars, moody basslines, spoken word poetry, ambient synths, airy drones, abstract field recordings, swirling vocalizations, percussive instruments and trippy audio manipulation techniques to create these gorgeous shimmering soundscapes that both haunt and comfort...'In The Hours Left Until Dawn' is an album of pure atmosphere and feeling.
 It's an epic accomplishment, and a gorgeous work of art that contains pop sensibilities, trippy experimentations and everything in between."

 As regards chart positions, the double-album held spots in Heavily Played Albums lists of both California's KFJC and New York's WFMU throughout the spring of 2023.

 The Distant Horizon and Memories of the Sky

 In 2024, the band released a new single, The Distant Horizon, commissioned by Cities and Memory project.

 They also announced their new album, their twelfth, Memories of the Sky.

+Last Lights

+Released on Summer Solstice 2026, their 13th album Last Lights was reviewed in edition 511 of The Wire (magazine) "like Windy & Carl at their gothiest - which is very welcome" and, according to Serafin-Wells's liner notes, was greatly inspired by French masters such as Gustave Courbet and Francois Truffaut.